Kemp Klein

 Is There a Cost to Convert Identification or Driver's License to REAL ID?

 According to the Michigan Secretary of State there is no added charge for converting to REAL ID if you do so at the time of renewing or replacing your license or ID.
-Otherwise, there is a correction fee ($9 for license; $10 for ID) to convert to REAL ID.
+Otherwise, a correction fee applies.

 To convert to REAL ID, visit a Secretary of State office and provide the following documents: